In a recent Yellow Pages newsletter poll, 71% of respondents said they actively feature keywords on their website.

 How to find the right keywords.

 A robust keyword strategy starts with a deep look at the data available.
 Fortunately, there are a number of user-friendly tools that business owners can use to find the right keywords.
-We’ve broken down a few of our favorite options in our list of free SEO tools.

 These tools are helpful, but they can leave you with a mountain of data that’s hard to sift through.
 To make it easier to filter out the keywords you should be using, let’s examine some of the most important things to look for when selecting keywords.